J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Electrons in solids.md

 - The orbitals will also _change size_ due to this interaction
 - Therefore, one must change the _Bohr radius_:
 $$a_0=\frac{4\pi\hbar^2}{e^2}\frac{\epsilon_0}{m_e}\to a_{0,\text{eff}}=a_0\frac{\epsilon_rm_e}{m_e^*}$$
+- Hence, orbitals tend to _expand_ relative to their usual size

 - Define the _zero energy_ as the _bottom of the conduction band_
 	- Ionisation is then defined as _taking the electron into the conduction band_